Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Activity Responsibility Steps

-2. Input information into relevant on-premise business information system or storage location
+2. Input information into relevant on-premise information system or storage location

 3. Save with suitable data classification tags